-For larger systems, random sampling tends to produce almost exclusively disordered structures with nearly identical energies, which decreases the success rate to practically zero, as shown in the example of MgSiO3 post-perovskite with 40 atoms/supercell - random sampling fails to find the correct structure even after 120,000 relaxations, whereas USPEX finds it after several hundred relaxations (Fig. 4).
+For larger systems, random sampling tends to produce almost exclusively disordered structures with nearly identical energies, which decreases the success rate to practically zero, as shown in the example of MgSiO3 post-perovskite with 40 atoms/supercell - random sampling fails to find the correct structure even after 120,000 relaxations, whereas USPEX finds it after several hundred relaxations (Fig. 1.1.4).

 Random sampling runs can easily be performed with USPEX - but we see this useful mostly for testing.
-Likewise, the Particle Swarm Optimization (PSO) algorithm for cluster and crystal structure prediction (developed by A.I.
-Boldyrev and re-implemented by Wang, Lu, Zhu and Ma) has been revamped and implemented on the basis of USPEX with minor programming work as a corrected PSO (corPSO) algorithm, which outperforms previous versions of PSO.
-Still, any version of PSO is rather weak and we see the PSO approach suitable mostly for testing purposes, if anyone wants to try.
-A very powerful new method, complementary to our evolutionary algorithm, is evolutionary metadynamics, a hybrid of Martoňák's metadynamics and the Oganov-Glass evolutionary approach.
-This method is powerful for global optimization and for harvesting low-energy metastable structures, and even for finding possible phase transition pathways.
-For detailed investigations of phase transition mechanisms, additional methods are implemented: variable-cell NEB method and transition path method in the version.
+Likewise, the Particle Swarm Optimization (PSO) algorithm for cluster and crystal structure prediction (first developed for predicting structures of clusters by A.I.Boldyrev) has been revamped and implemented on the basis of USPEX with minor programming work as a corrected PSO (corPSO) algorithm, which outperformed previous versions of PSO.
+Still, any